A blue illustration of a parent holding a baby with a landscape of a mountain and trees in the background

 National Postpartum Depression Warmline: 1-800-PPD-MOMS

-If you’re experiencing postpartum depression symptoms, call your doctor right away.
-Even if you’re still within the two-week time frame where you might have baby blues—call anyway.
+If you or your International Board Certified Lactation Consultant (IBCLC) believe you are experiencing postpartum depression symptoms, call your doctor right away.
+Even if you’re still within the two-week time frame where you might have baby blues — call anyway.
 You know yourself best, and it’s vital that you receive the mental health care you need during this time.
-Postpartum depression is common, and it’s your doctor’s job to help you feel better, whether through therapy or medication.
+Postpartum depression is common, and it’s your doctor’s job to help you access the treatment options necessary to feel better, whether through therapy or medication.

 It’s crucial to learn the difference between postpartum blues and postpartum depression and seek medical care if you suspect a postpartum mood disorder.
 No matter which mental and emotional changes you face as a new parent, there is nothing to feel guilty or ashamed about.
 You can’t be a perfect parent, but you can be an excellent example of someone who takes vigilant care of their mental health.